You’re sitting in front of your computer, hands ready to go on the keyboard, and then you freeze.

 You know you need to write something to engage your readers, whether it’s on your website, your blog, or a post on your Facebook Page but you have absolutely no idea where to begin.

 It’s okay.
 We all have those moments.

 So where can you go for inspiration?
 Here are 20 ideas to get you started!

 Do you already have some valuable information on your website?
-Include a link to it in your email.
+Share that information in an email or link to it from your Facebook Page.

 2. Marketing materials

 Sift through flyers, brochures, sales sheets, or newsletters for bite-sized pieces of information.
 Curate some of this content and put it to work in your next campaign.

 If you’re getting ready to launch a new product, talk about the problems the product will help your customers solve.

 What “big news” has your company released to the media recently?
 Spread the word through your own marketing outlets.
 But don’t just copy and paste, be sure to make the news conversational in tone, as if you’re talking to your customer directly.